-While scientist have been looking for other life-supporting planets, no such planet has yet been found.
-As it turns out, a planet must be positioned in a very specific location for it to be capable of supporting life.
+While scientists have been diligently searching for other life-supporting planets, no habitable, life-supporting planet has yet been found.
+As it turns out, a planet must fit within very specific parameters to be capable of supporting life.

-This article identifies four of the parameters a planet must fit within to be capable of supporting life — 1) the just-right kind of galaxy, 2) a just-right location within the galaxy, 3) located at a just-right position near two types of supernovae and 4) located a just-right distance from the one kind of star that produces certain elements needed to support life.
+This article identifies just four of the parameters a planet must fit within to be capable of supporting life — 1) the planet must reside in the just-right kind of galaxy, 2) the planet must be at a just-right location within the galaxy, 3) the planet must be located at a just-right position near two types of supernovae and 4) the planet must be located a just-right distance from the kind of star that produces certain elements needed to support life.

 For a planet to be capable of supporting life, the planet’s parent star (such as our Sun) must: 1) reside in a just-right galaxy — a spiral galaxy, 2) reside in a just-right location within the galaxy — at the co-rotation radii, 3) be in a just-right location relative to Type 1 and Type II supernovae within the galaxy and 4) must be in a just-right location relative to a white dwarf star in a binary star system with a large star within the galaxy.
 [See, Hugh Ross, The Creator and the Cosmos, pgs.
 179-180, 188-189 (2001)]